javascript-tutorial/ko.javascript.info/5-network/11-websocket/article.md

 The server-side algorithm will be:

 1. Create `clients = new Set()` -- a set of sockets.
-2. For each accepted websocket, add it to the set `clients.add(socket)` and setup `message` event listener to get its messages.
+2. For each accepted websocket, add it to the set `clients.add(socket)` and set `message` event listener to get its messages.
-3. When a message received: iterate over clients and send it to everyone.
+3. When a message is received: iterate over clients and send it to everyone.
 4. When a connection is closed: `clients.delete(socket)`.

 ```js